Submitted by: Billy Joe Long, Owner

 One bright spot on the horizon, if you choose to upgrade to Windows 10 from a properly licensed and activated copy of Windows 7, is that you may not need to pay for Windows 10.
 As of this writing, I am able to upgrade Windows 7 computers to Windows 10 and activate them with a valid and legal digital license at no cost other than the $100 flat rate I charge to perform the upgrade.
 That is a savings of approximately $140 – $200 per computer, depending on the edition you get.

-If you need help upgrading your desktop, laptop or a whole organization, give PSA Computer Services a call at (707) 601-1408.
+If you need help upgrading your desktop, laptop or a whole organization give us a call.